D00Med/scifi_nodes/README.md

 Minetest mod that adds scifi themed blocks, doors, materials, plants and other assets.

+* 05/08/2019 :
+  * digicodes now work
+  * new (and cleaner) implementation for palm scanner
 * 05/05/2019 : added palm_scanner, which emmits mesecon signal when rightclicked by owner
 * 05/01/2019 : create aliases to deal with old namming policy un doors.lua
 * 04/26/2019 :